-Prior Disciplinary/Judicial Records
+Prior Disciplinary/Conduct Records

-Purging of Judicial Files
+Purging of Conduct Files

-Additional information regarding student records may be found under FERPA in the Rights of Students section of this handbook.
+Additional information regarding student records may be found under FERPA in the rights of students section of this handbook.

-If a student is suspended or expelled from Plymouth State University a ‘judicial withdrawal’ is noted on the student’s official transcript.
+If a student is suspended or expelled from Plymouth State University a ‘student conduct withdrawal’ is noted on the student’s official transcript.
 In the case of suspension the student will be ineligible to register or attend classes at any University System of New Hampshire (USNH) institution for the duration of the suspension.
 In the case of expulsion the student will be ineligible to register or attend classes at any USNH institution for two years following the date of the expulsion.

 If a student is in alleged violation of a Plymouth State University policy or expectation and withdraws from the university prior to participating in a hearing, the other USNH institutions may be notified and the student may be ineligible to register for or attend classes at any of those institutions as long as the conduct matter remains pending.